30 Nov Power Ledger: A Distributed Power Platform

 - Microgrid/ Embedded Network Operator/ Strata:

-- Electricity metering, big data acquisition, rapid micro-transactions and grid management is enabled using this application.
+- Electricity metering, big data acquisition, rapid micro-transactions and grid management are enabled using this application.

 - Value can be derived from an investment in DERs.